vinaysomawat/Registration-using-Tkinter/README.md

 # Registration-using-Tkinter

+* Create a new excel file named "excel.xlsx"
-* User enter the data in GUI.
+* Enter the data in GUI-form.
-* The data would be saved in local .excel file.
+* The data will be saved in local .excel file.

 ------------------------------------------------------------------
 To setup the project on your local machine: